CodeCoupler API

 The CodeCoupler API is a modified Loopback boilerplate with integrated packages like cc-api-auth

-for quick starting a backend.
+or dot-env for quick starting a backend.

 Get Started